emedvedev/slackin-extended/readme.md

 Check out the [Demo](https://slackin.now.sh/).
 For the list of changes in `slackin-extended` see [HISTORY.md](HISTORY.md).

+**Disclaimer:** this project is not affiliated with Slack.
+The Slack logo and Slack API are copyright Slack Technologies, Inc.

 ## Usage

 Set up [Now](https://zeit.co/now) on your device and run this command.
 [Now](https://zeit.co/now) will automatically ask you for the required information and then spin up a deployment instantly.
 That easy!